 Paul Rohrbaugh with First Strike looks at, well, the "first strike" by British naval aircraft.
-This solitaire game examines the events of Christmas Day, 1914, float planes were brought near land by the earliest "seaplane tenders" and turned loose on an "air reconnaissance" by planes looking for Zeppelin sheds, they just also happened to be carrying bombs and the rest is history.
-By this action, the British naval command also hoped to lure out the German fleet for a more conventional sea battle, and game allows for this and the possibility of having the Royal Navy attacked by German airplanes.
+This solitaire game examines the events of Christmas Day, 1914, when float planes were brought near the German port of Cuxhaven by the earliest "seaplane tenders" and turned loose.
+Formally an "air reconnaissance" by planes looking for Zeppelin sheds, they just also happened to be carrying bombs and the rest is history.
+By this action, the British naval command also hoped to lure out the German fleet for a more conventional sea battle, and game allows for this and the possibility of having the Royal Navy attacked by German airplanes!

 As always, this Annual features an "extra-size" magazine, with in-depth accounts of the history behind the games, plus other articles.
 Make yourself the proud owner of this challenging look at the "monsters" men would face - and create - to seek control of the seas.

 Bonus Item: Order from us via subscription or direct purchase and receive a copy of our new Pocket Battle Game IMUA! (with mounted counters) on the Unification of Hawaii inside.
 A "sea monster" of a different sort, in 1795 King Kamehameha I launched a systematic assault on the remaining free kingdoms, unifying all the islands under his (ahem, "enlightened") rule.
 Duplicate his amazing feat (or stop him cold) with this fast playing two player game.

 Sea Monsters! and the 2018 ATO Magazine Annual